-The mathematical algorithm is based on extensive research on risk factors known to affect the progression of diabetic retinopathy, including the UK Prospective Diabetes Study (UKPDS) and Wisconsin data.
+The mathematical algorithm, which is at the core of the RetinaRisk App, is based on extensive research on risk factors known to affect the progression of diabetic retinopathy, including the UK Prospective Diabetes Study (UKPDS) and Wisconsin data.
 The risk factors incorporated in the model are the duration of diabetes, gender, blood glucose levels, HB1Ac and the type of diabetes.
-With the aid of these clinical outcomes, the algorithm can estimate the risk of developing sight-threatening retinopathy over the next period.
+With the aid of these clinical outcomes, the algorithm can estimate the risk of developing sight-threatening retinopathy over a set period of time.

 Collaborating institute: Department of Ophthalmology, Aarhus University Hospital.

 Aims/hypothesis: The aim of this study was to reduce the frequency of diabetic eye-screening visits, while maintaining safety, by using information technology and individualised risk assessment to determine screening intervals.